 | Entertainment | $25 |

-Dr. Jesal Shah works as an oral and maxillofacial surgery.
-On average, patients gave him a rating of 3.0 stars (out of 5).
+Dr. Jesal Shah's medical specialty is oral and maxillofacial surgery.
+Dr. Shah is rated 3.0 stars (out of 5) by his patients.
 Areas of expertise for Dr. Shah include tooth extractions, bone grafting, and temporomandibular joint disorder (TMJ).
-He is affiliated with Mount Sinai Health System.
-His education and training includes medical school at Mount Sinai School of Medicine and residency at Mount Sinai Medical Center.
+He attended medical school at Mount Sinai School of Medicine.
+He trained at Mount Sinai Medical Center for residency.
+His hospital/clinic affiliations include Mount Sinai Hospital and Mount Sinai Health System.